hphelion/documentation/devplatform/devplatform.als.install.md

 <p style="font-size: small;"> <a href="/helion/als/install/">&#9664; PREV</a> | <a href="/helion/als/install/">&#9650; UP</a> | <a href="/helion/als/install/">NEXT &#9654;</a> </p>

-# HP Helion Development Platform: Application Lifecycle Service (ALS) Installation and Configuration by SUSAN BLAU CAN PUSH TO THE QA SERVER!
+# HP Helion Development Platform: Application Lifecycle Service (ALS) Installation and Configuration

 This document explains the process to install and configure Helion Development Platform Application Lifecycle Service (ALS).
 Application Lifecycle Service Cluster creation is enabled by using an ALS Constructor, a Virtual Machine (VM) image pre-loaded with configuration and orchestration software.